Michael O'Connor (footballer, born 1987): Salford City

 On 15 January 2020, O'Connor signed a six-month contract with League Two side Salford City after being signed for an undisclosed fee.
 His appearances were limited due to the COVID-19 pandemic in England; he scored one goal in eight games for the "Ammies", but was released by manager Graham Alexander at the end of the 2019–20 season.

 Glenavon

 On 29 August 2020, O'Connor signed a two-year deal with NIFL Premiership club Glenavon; manager Gary Hamilton described his signing as "a big coup for the club".
 O'Connor said that he was keen to return to his native Northern Ireland and that the pandemic had caused him to turn down offers from English League Two clubs in order to return to his homeland.
 He pursued his coaching badges whilst playing part-time for Glenavon.
 His first goal for the club was a penalty in a 4–4 draw against Coleraine on 7 November.
 He scored six goals in 23 games during the 2020–21 season.
-He scoured four goals in 34 games during the 2021–22 campaign.
+He scored four goals in 34 games during the 2021–22 campaign.
+He made 18 appearances during the 2022–23 season, scoring one goal.

+Coaching career

+Newry City

+On 23 May 2023, it was announced that O'Connor had joined Newry City as player/assistant manager to Gary Boyle.
+Following Newry's 4-0 Boxing Day defeat to Glenavon, Boyle confirmed his resignation as manager and O'Connor also declared that he would leave his role.

+Coleraine

+On 25 June 2024, Coleraine announced that O'Connor had been appointed as manager Dean Shiels’ new assistant coach.
+Commenting upon the appointment, Shiels noted that he had known O'Connor for a long time and that they had been roommates when representing Northern Ireland.
+On 30 April 2025, the club announced that, with immediate effect, both Shiels and O'Connor would depart their roles with the club.

+Glenavon

+On 11 October 2025, O'Connor was appointed manager of Glenavon.
+The club were bottom of the NIFL Premiership after losing their first 11 games of the 2025–26 season.